inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

 ## Relations

-Relations are specialized SystemFields that manage connections between records and other entities (other records, database models, APIs, etc.).
+Relations are specialized system fields that manage connections between records and other entities (other records, database models, APIs, etc.).

-### Basic Relation Concepts
+### Basic relation concepts

 Relations consist of several components:

-- **RelationsField**: The main system field that manages multiple relations
+- **RelationsField**: the main system field that manages multiple relations.
-- **Relation Classes**: Define how to resolve and validate specific relation types
+- **Relation Classes**: define how to resolve and validate specific relation types.
-- **Result Classes**: Handle the returned values when accessing relations
+- **Result Classes**: handle the returned values when accessing relations.
-- **Mapping Class**: Provides the interface for managing relations on a record
+- **Mapping Class**: provides the interface for managing relations on a record.

-### Primary Key Relations (PKRelation)
+### Primary key relations (PKRelation)

 ```python
 from invenio_records.systemfields.relations import RelationsField, PKRelation